-One hundred ninety-two reports (7.4%) were considered serious (refer to serious AEFI definition above).
-Of these, 177 individuals were admitted to hospital.
-These included 14 individuals hospitalized after anaphylaxis, 40 for a neurological diagnosis (including three for transverse myelitis, six for seizure, 21 for stroke, two intracerebral hemorrhage with one associated encephalopathy, another separate encephalopathy, one encephalitis, one meningitis, and five Guillain-Barre Syndrome), 41 for cardiac events (including 14 for myocardial infarction, 24 for myopericarditis, and three for an arrhythmia), and 20 for a respiratory condition (17 pulmonary embolism, one respiratory distress, and two for exacerbation of idiopathic pulmonary fibrosis).
+Two hundred one reports (7.4%) were considered serious (refer to serious AEFI definition above).
+Of these, 187 individuals were admitted to hospital.
+These included 14 individuals hospitalized after anaphylaxis, 81 for circulatory system events (including 21 for stroke, 17 for pulmonary embolism, 14 for myocardial infarction, 26 for myopericarditis, and three for an arrhythmia), 20 for a neurological diagnosis (including three for transverse myelitis, six for seizure, two intracerebral hemorrhage with one associated encephalopathy, another separate encephalopathy, one encephalitis, one meningitis, and six Guillain-Barre Syndrome), and 3 for a respiratory condition (one respiratory distress, and two for exacerbation of idiopathic pulmonary fibrosis).
 One hospitalization each occurred for a pregnancy related complication, capillary leak syndrome, and rhabdomyolysis.
-Eleven hospitalizations were for thrombocytopenia alone or associated with a concurrent condition, and four were for thrombosis with thrombocytopenia syndrome (described further below).
+Seventeen hospitalizations were for thrombocytopenia alone or associated with a concurrent condition, of which, four were for thrombosis with thrombocytopenia syndrome (described further below).
 The remaining reports were for individuals who were hospitalized for monitoring of allergic, neurological, or cardiac symptoms but without a medically diagnosed event.